Since age 20, I’ve organized my life around the pursuit of adventure. (Thanks, Jim.)

 All the backpacking trips in the California High Sierra.
 Bathing in mountain lakes, sleeping under the Milky Way, forever rediscovering the unique ecstasy of silent granite cathedrals.

 Working harder than ever in my life at Deer Crossing Camp.
 Serving as instructor, assistant director, cook, and interim director.
 So many Desolation Wilderness trips.
 LIT Quest and the Tahoe ascent in 2004.
-Almost getting fired the first week.
+Almost getting fired my first week.

 The tree-climbing expedition in northern Guatemala with Jim, Julie, and Vince.
 Waking up in a tent in the high canopy, watching howler monkeys swing past.

 Backpacking around Western Europe for 5 weeks at age 19 with Mehar, Bryan, Sam, and Dave.
 Tasting the freedom of international hostel-hopping.

 Spending at a month in Chile at age 14 with a host family.
+Total immersion Spanish.
+“Varvala”.

 Changing my major from astrophysics (impressive / socially validated / vaguely employable) to alternative education (fringe / hippie / no clear career path) half-way through college.
 Designing my studies from the ground up, taking full ownership.
 Writing the crappy 40-page senior thesis paper.